Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island

 A key advantage of our detection scheme is its ability to operate in continuous mode.
 Figure~\ref{Figure4}a shows time traces of the $S_{11}$ quadrature encoding the charge parity, sampled with a binning time of \SI{48}{\nano\second}.
 The traces exhibit discrete switching between low and high levels, corresponding to the even and odd charge-parity states, respectively.
 During the measurement, a single pulse containing on average 1.1 photons is applied to the detector input at $t = \SI{5}{\micro\second}$.
-The averaged trace shown in Fig.~\ref{Figure4}b displays a sharp transition from even to odd parity coinciding with the pulse arrival, followed by an exponential recovery to the even (ready) state with a characteristic time constant $\tau = \SI{1.06}{\micro\second}$.
+The averaged trace shown in Fig.~\ref{Figure4}b displays a sharp transition from even to odd parity coinciding with the pulse arrival, followed by an exponential recovery to the even (ready) state with a characteristic time constant $\tau = \SI{0.94}{\micro\second}$.
 The relaxation time $\tau$ varies slightly between cooldowns and depends weakly on $V_c$ and the readout power, but consistently remains around \SI{1}{\micro\second} or below.

-To reconstruct the time evolution of the charge parity from the measured time traces, we employ a maximum-likelihood reconstruction based on the Viterbi algorithm (see Supplemental Material).
+To reconstruct the time evolution of the charge parity from the measured time traces, we employ a maximum-likelihood reconstruction based on the Viterbi algorithm (see Supplementary Materials~\cite{SM}).
 The algorithm requires the relaxation and poisoning rates, $\gamma_{01}$ and $\gamma_{10}$, as well as the readout histograms.
 The rates are determined from the steady-state average parity $\gamma_{10}/(\gamma_{10} + \gamma_{01})$ and the measured relaxation time $\tau^{-1} = \gamma_{10} + \gamma_{01}$.
 The detection histograms are modeled as two Gaussian distributions.
 The reconstructed trajectories are overlaid with the measured time traces in Fig.~\ref{Figure4}a.

 A rising front (even-to-odd parity transition) identified by the algorithm marks a detection event with a time resolution set by the $\SI{48}{\ns}$ binning time.
-The single-photon detection efficiency is $\eta=10\%$ and the measured dark-count rate of the detector is $\gamma_{10} = \SI{112e3}{\per\second}$.
-Normalizing by the detection bandwidth and by the efficiency for comparison with other detectors yields $4\gamma_{10}/(\eta\, \kappa) =8.7\times 10^{-3}$ (see Supplementary Material).
+The single-photon detection efficiency is $\eta=10\%$ and the measured dark count rate of the detector is $\gamma_{10} = \SI{137e3}{\per\second}$.
 From the analysis of numerically generated time traces, we estimate the probability to miss an event to 10\% and the probability of false detection to 1.5\%.

 Figure~\ref{Figure4}c shows the probability that an event is detected close to the pulse arrival time.
 No measurable timing jitter is observed beyond the binning resolution.
 This is consistent with the expected temporal limit set by the converter cavity linewidth, which determines the rise time of the photo-assisted tunneling (PAT) probability.
 Based on our estimate of $\kappa_c$, we expect only marginal temporal broadening of the pulse width from \SI{18}{\ns} to \SI{20}{\ns}.
 The readout response can, in principle, follow parity changes almost instantaneously; in practice, its speed is constrained by the detuning induced by a parity jump in the readout resonator, which can be significant.